AndreasCag/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 No more LiveScript!
 When I started the `core-js` project, I mainly used [LiveScript](http://livescript.net/); after some time, I rewrote all the polyfills in JavaScript.
 Tests and helper tools in `core-js@2` still used LiveScript: it is a very interesting CoffeeScript-like language with powerful syntax sugar which allows writing very compact code, but now it's almost dead.
 Other than that, it was an additional barrier for contributing to `core-js` because a most `core-js` users do not know this language. `core-js@3` tests and tools use modern ES syntax: it could be a good moment to start contributing to `core-js` 🙂

 For almost all users, for optimization of `core-js` import, I recommend using [`babel`](#Babel).
 However, for some cases still useful [`core-js-builder`](http://npmjs.com/package/core-js-builder).
-Now it supports the `targets` argument which takes a [`browserslist`](https://github.com/browserslist/browserslist) query with target engines - you can create a bundle which contains only required for target engines polyfills.
+Now it supports the ` s` argument which takes a [`browserslist`](https://github.com/browserslist/browserslist) query with target engines - you can create a bundle which contains only required for target engines polyfills.
 For cases like this, I made the [`core-js-compat`](http://npmjs.com/package/core-js-compat) package, more info about it you could find in [`@babel/preset-env` part of this article](#babelpreset-env).

 ---